nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/functional_comparison.rst

     - C

 .. [#property_validation] By validating all the items of the form, receipt of invalid input values can be prevented.
 Therefore, using Bean Validation for executing the validation of item specification is not recommended.
-If validation of only specified items is required, use :java:extdoc:`ValidatorUtil#validate <nablarch.core.validation.ee.ValidatorUtil.validate(java.lang.Object-java.lang.String...)>` .
+If validation of only specified items is required, use :java:extdoc:`ValidatorUtil#validate <nablarch.core.validation.ee.ValidatorUtil.validate(java.lang.Object,java.lang.String...)>` .

 .. [#jsr] The response method conforms to the specifications of |jsr349| .
 .. [#method] Since Nablarch always performs validation at the timing when data is received from the outside, validation for method arguments and return values is not supported.